 Aina sailed peacefully, following her favourite compass heading, 180°.
 We saw Mykonos behind us, and soon also Naxos and Paros, as we continued further south.
 It was the last day of October, and the sun would set early.
 There would be no moon to guide us on this night passage.
 The cloudy sky soon turned pitch black.
 But the wind wasn’t bad, the sea not too bumpy, so we both slept well in turns.
 As I climbed into the cockpit for my shift around midnight, I saw the beautiful glittering lights of Santorini on our starboard side.
 Perhaps we would sail there one day, but not tonight – our destination was Crete.

 I was a teenager when I first visited Crete.
 It was my first and only holiday trip “south”.
 Besides the beautiful beaches and too salty but wonderfully warm water, I’ve never forgotten my visit to an island of lepers.
 Decades later, we had arrived in the same place on our own keel, sailed past the famous island, Spinalonga, and anchored in the sheltered bay behind it.
 It was time to hop in the dinghy and visit the island fortress again.

 Winter 2021-2022 was unusually cold and stormy in Crete.
 Our boat Aina seemed to think it was the most uncomfortable winter along our journey so far, with frequent rain showers, hail storms and constant swell.
 The writer of this story, Inka, spent the winter back in the snowy homeland while the boat and the rest of the crew stayed in the marina at Agios Nikolaos.

 We had left Crete on the 8th of May and were sailing towards the Ionian Sea.
-24 hours later Crete was still looming on our starboard side as if we’d gotten nowhere.
+24 hours later Crete was still looming on our port side as if we’d gotten nowhere.
 It is a big island, but our progress was very slow indeed.
 We were sailing close-hauled, and a lot of the time the wind was so light we had to motor.